JetBrains/ring-ui/rfc/RG-2542-Reinvent-Table-Component.md

 ## Proposed Design

+### New utils in `src/global`

+- `focus-with-temporary-tabindex.ts` — focuses an element by temporarily assigning it `tabIndex=0`, used for programmatic focus after row clicks.
+- `intersection-observer-context.ts` — provides a React context for sharing an `IntersectionObserver` instance among descendants.
+Previously an internal utility in Date Picker; now promoted to a shared utility.
+- `is-within-interactive-element.ts` — checks whether a DOM node is inside an interactive element (link, button, input, etc.), used to distinguish row-level clicks from control clicks.
+- `is-within-navigable-element.ts` — similar to the above, but targets navigable elements specifically.
+- `parse-css-duration.ts` — parses CSS duration strings (e.g. `'200ms'`) into milliseconds.
+- `schedule-with-cleanups.ts` — schedules callbacks together with their cleanup functions.
+- `table-selection.ts` — moved from `table/selection.ts` in the legacy table package and renamed.
+An optional utility class for tracking selection state on the client; the new `Table` component does not require it.

 ### API Design

 The table doesn't have any data-related state.
 It works like a React "controlled component":